SparkPost/php-sparkpost/README.md

 ## Development

 ### Setup
-We use [Robo](http://robo.li/) for our task runner, please follow the instructions on their website to install Robo.
+We use [Robo](http://robo.li/) for our task runner.

-Run `composer install` inside the directory to install dependecies and development tools.
+Run `composer install` inside the directory to install dependecies and development tools including Robo.

 ### Testing
 Once all the dependencies are installed, you can execute the unit tests using `vendor\bin\robo test`